ImSpyrex/bdCustomNotifications/README.md

 # bdCustomNotifications

-# Is likely to stop working.
+# NO LONGER WORKING!
-(I am sorry but with every update Discord surprises me once again with how the code breaks my plugin)
+(I am sorry but with every update Discord surprised me once again with how the code broke my plugin, so I have stopped updating it)

 ## How to use:
 ![HowToImage](https://github.com/yoshivb/bdCustomNotifications/blob/master/HowTo.gif?raw=true)